dndegwa/chiffon_cosmetics_sales_tools/README.md

 > The project demonstrates practical application of JavaScript, browser storage, and data handling, leveraging libraries and browser features where appropriate, **without claiming expert-level mastery** of every underlying API.

 ## 🚀 Project Highlights / Practical Problem-Solving
+- Developed a **📦 Selling Price Calculator** that factors in distribution costs, marketing, salaries, commissions, taxes, and other expenses.
 - Developed **💄 a browser-based sales tracking sheet** that allows cosmetics shops to manage daily sales, calculate totals, and export monthly CSV reports.
-- Built a **📦 Selling Price Calculator** that factors in distribution costs, marketing, salaries, commissions, taxes, and other expenses.
 - Enabled small businesses to **automate routine calculations**, reducing manual errors and ensuring consistent reporting-ready data.
 - Designed a **no-install, zero-dependency solution** that runs entirely in the browser, leveraging free tools like Excel and Power BI for downstream reporting.
 - Demonstrates **practical and simple problem-solving**, linking pricing data to sales operations without requiring expensive infrastructure.